cameronfreer/LeanDepViz/README.md

 ## Interactive Viewer

-The `viewer/paranoia-viewer.html` file provides a web-based interface to:
+The `viewer/paranoia-viewer.html` file provides a web-based interface with **two viewing modes**:

+### 📊 Table View
-- View all declarations with their verification status
+- Browse all declarations with verification status
 - Filter by pass/fail, zone, or search text
 - See detailed error messages for failing checks
 - Identify which axioms are used by each declaration
+- Click any row for detailed information

+### 🕸️ Graph View
+- **Visual dependency graph** rendered from DOT files
+- Interactive zoom and pan
+- See the full structure of your project
+- Load with: `lake exe depviz --roots YourProject --dot-out graph.dot`

 No server required - pure client-side JavaScript that works offline.